 TGbe editor: Please update the first paragraph in this subclause as shown below:

 [6536]It is possible for STAs affiliated with an MLD to have similar capabilities and operational parameters on different links.
-As a result, some elements carried in the per-STA profile for a reported STA might be identical to the corresponding elements carried for the reporting STA outside the Basic variant Multi-Link element.
-To reduce the frame size, when a per-STA profile carries complete profile for a reported STA, it inherits the elements from the reporting STA.
+As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to the reporting STA and carried in the frame outside the Basic variant Multi-Link element.
+To reduce the frame size, when a Per-STA Profile subelement carries complete profile for a reported STA, it inherits the elements from the reporting STA based on the rules defined in this subclause.

 TGbe editor: Please update the third paragraph in this subclause as shown below:

 [5968]A STA that transmits a Management frame carrying the Basic variant Multi- Link element shall include an element that is specific to the reported STA in the complete profile of the reported STA carried in the Basic variant Multi-Link element.
-An element is specific to a reported STA if any one of the following conditions is satisfied:
+An element is considered specific to a reported STA if any of the following conditions are satisfied:

-its value is different from the element, if advertised by the reporting STA that has the same Element ID and Extended Element ID (if present)
+an element with the same Element ID and Extended Element ID (if applicable) is present in the frame that carried the Basic variant Multi-Link element but its value is not the same for the reported STA.

 the reported STA satisfies the condition for that element to be included in the frame that carries the Basic variant Multi-Link element while the reporting STA does not satisfy the corresponding condition.